It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 Even if you’re traditionally published, you MUST promote your books.

-Book marketing begins with your author platform and the foundation of this platform is your author website.
+Book marketing begins with your author platform, and the foundation of this platform is your author website.

-While this may all seem like a lot of effort, if you want to make you and your books visible to potential buyers, if you want to sell books, it’s necessary.
+While this may all seem like a lot of effort, if you want to make you and your books visible to potential buyers, and if you want to sell books, it’s necessary.

 Reference: